 My 5 tips for his and her decorating.

 1 Keep it simple

-Limit the number of decorative corners in the house and definitely limit the numbers of items displayed at any given time.
+Limit the number of decorative corners in the house and definitely limit the number of items displayed at any given time.

 2. Limit your color choices, and never go too pastel.

 My man loves bold colors.
-His orange chair and his colorful art work are testament to that.
+His orange chair and his colorful artwork are testaments to that.
 I kind of work around those, because I definitely hate bold colors, and orange is so not my thing (unless in the occasional flower bouquet).
 But since he can’t have his bold colors in combination with black, he has settled quite nicely for my love of neutrals with natural elements.
-In moderation and without too frilly designs, things like wicker, canvas and jute definitely can have a masculine vibe.
-And with my neutral and white background even an occasional bouquet of pale pink roses doesn’t send us overboard in too romantic territory.
+In moderation and without too frilly designs, things like wicker, canvas, and jute definitely can have a masculine vibe.
+And with my neutral and white background, even an occasional bouquet of pale pink roses doesn’t send us overboard in the too romantic territory.

 3 Add decorating styles that bridge our preferences.

 Modern design these days incorporates a lot of industrial touches like cement floors and walls, repurposed wood, scaffolding pipes, and big factory lamps.
 The design magazines are full of them and they do go very well with modern art and leather and chrome furniture.
 So in general My Love loves the industrial look.
 So do I, because that industrial look also goes well with my kind of coastal cottage, with my love of neutral tones and natural elements.
 So using some industrial ‘vibe’ in my decorating definitely is a bridge between ‘his’ and ‘her’.

 4 Leave out some of the things I would love (or stop wishing for them)